Skip to content

 How does Delhi Jal Board finance its capital programme?

-What makes Delhi Jal Board's financial risk profile structurally distinctive among major urban water utilities?
+What makes Delhi Jal Board’s financial risk profile distinctive?

 Report page for Utility_Financial_Structure_and_Risk_Delhi_Jal_Board